Todd Beamer

 Todd Morgan Beamer (November 24, 1968 – September 11, 2001) was an American passenger aboard United Airlines Flight 93, which was hijacked and crashed as part of the September 11 attacks in 2001.
 He was one of the passengers who attempted to regain control of the aircraft from the hijackers.
-During the struggle, the Boeing 757 lost control and crashed into a field in Stonycreek Township near Shanksville, Pennsylvania, killing everyone on board, but saving the hijackers' intended target and additional victims.
+During the struggle, the Boeing 757 lost control and crashed into a field in Stonycreek Township near Shanksville, Pennsylvania, killing everyone on board, but saving the hijackers' intended target and potential additional victims.

 Biography

-Todd Beamer was born on November 24, 1968, in Flint, Michigan, to David Beamer, an IBM sales representative, and Peggy Jackson Beamer, a muralist, the middle child of three and only son.
+Todd Morgan Beamer was born on November 24, 1968, in Flint, Michigan, to David Beamer, an IBM sales representative, and Peggy Jackson Beamer, a muralist, the middle child of three and only son.
 Beamer and his two sisters, Melissa and Michele, were raised "with a strong biblical value system and work ethic".
 The family relocated to Poughkeepsie, New York, and then to Wheaton, Illinois, a suburb west of Chicago, where David worked at Amdahl, a computer technology company.

 Beamer attended Wheaton Christian Grammar School, where he played soccer, basketball, and baseball.
 He attended Wheaton Academy, a Christian high school, from 1983 to 1985, where he excelled in the same sports.
 He was elected class vice president in his junior year.
 After David was promoted to vice president of Amdahl's California headquarters, the family moved, and Beamer spent his senior year at Los Gatos High School, southwest of San Jose, California.

 Beamer attended California State University, Fresno, where he majored in physical therapy and played baseball, in the hopes of playing professionally, but injuries he suffered in an automobile accident ended these plans.
 He returned home to Illinois and transferred to Wheaton College, a Christian liberal arts college.
 At Wheaton College he majored initially in medicine before switching to business.
 He continued to play baseball and as a senior became captain of the basketball team.
 He graduated in 1991.

 While at Wheaton College, he met Lisa Brosious, his future wife, during a senior seminar class.
 Their first date was November 2, 1991, the 10-year anniversary of which they had been planning to celebrate at the time of his death.